You can’t turn the aisle in the supermarket these days without running headlong into an endcap stocked with bottles of RTD (ready-to-drink) green tea.

 Elmwood Inn Fine Teas co-sponsored a 2009 laboratory study that showed a single cup of home-brewed tea, which costs only a few cents, contains 100-150 mg. of the powerful catechin EGCG.

-The simple solution is to make your own healthy cold tea beverages in your kitchen and bottle it in a reusable container.
-It’s easy, inexpensive, and you’ll save the environment from another six pack of empty plastic bottles.
+The simple solution is to make your own healthy cold tea beverages in your kitchen and store it in a reusable container.
+It’s easy, inexpensive, and you’ll save the environment from another six-pack of empty plastic bottles.

-Cold-steeping green tea with a pitcher is one of the easiest ways to make healthy drink teas at a low cost per serving.
+Cold-steeping green tea in a glass pitcher is one of the easiest ways to make healthy drink teas at a low cost per serving.
+Plus, it’s delicious and calorie-free!

 Remember this healthy tip: Citric acid extends the viability of the powerful antioxidant EGCG as it passes through your digestive system.
 So, add a bit of lemon or orange juice to your green tea drink.